HLammers/cybo-drummer/README.md

 ## Why in Micropython?
 A MIDI router/mapper is a time-sensitive application, so why not using the programming language which leads to the fastest possible code (that would be C++ on a Raspberry Pi Pico)?
 Well… I do am aware that MicroPython is much slower, but I decided to use it anyway, because besides solving my challenge to connect my electronic drum kit to my drum computers, I had a second goal: finally learning how to use Python.
 You see, I’ve used several programming languages over time (starting with BASIC when I was a child, then Turbo Pascal as a teenager in the 90s, later a bit or C/C++ at university, some JavaScript, a lot of VBA and more recently some Arduino code.
 But now, for my job, I’m managing analysts who are using Python as their go-to language, so I decided it was time to finally master that language as well.
 This project was a great learning journey!

-I spent a lot of time optimising the code (for speed and memory usage) and it turns out Micropython on a Raspberry Pi Pico is fast enough after all.
+I spent a lot of time optimizing the code (for speed and memory usage) and it turns out Micropython on a Raspberry Pi Pico is fast enough after all.
 Keep in mind MIDI is a 40+ year old protocol, so it is pretty slow by today’s standards – enough time between two MIDI bytes to run a bit of Python code.

 To keep latency to a minimum the second core is dedicated to MIDI handling, while the primary core takes care of the graphic user interface and button and rotary encoder input.
 In that way the second core runs a light loop doing only time-sensitive MIDI routing, while the primary core does all the heavy stuff.
 ## Known Issues